Scalable Differentially Private Sketches under Continual Observation: Experiments

 \subsection{Synthetic Data}

-We begin by looking at frequency estimation for differentially private sketches.
+We begin by looking at frequency estimation.
 A key contribution of our work is improving the throughput of existing work with the use of lazy updates.
 We validate this contribution here, and observe additional benefits of our approach, such as improved utility.

 Since the continual observation sketches implement the $\gaussbm$, each counter internally stores one node per level of the binary tree that overlays the stream.
 This results in significantly higher per-counter memory usage than in traditional sketches.
 Consequently, for a fixed memory budget, relative to the non-private sketches, the sketch width (i.e., the number of columns) is lower for the private variants.
 Furthermore, in the $\lazy$, the effective stream length observed by each $\gaussbm$ counter is reduced to $T/w$.
-This results in a smaller counter size compared with the $\punctual$.
+This results in a smaller counter size compared with the $\punctual$ (See Table~\ref{tab:comparison}).
 Thus, it has a larger sketch width under the same memory budget.
 For instance, with a 24KB memory allocation, the widths for $\cms$, $\lazycms$, and $\punctualcms$ are 2000, 55, and 33, respectively.

 Figure~\ref{fig:mem_freq_time} reports the total time to process the stream as a function of memory allocation (via changing the sketch width).
 As expected, non-private sketches ($\cms$, $\cs$) and the lazy variants ($\lazycms, \lazycs$) maintain constant throughput as the sketch width increases, since the update cost is independent of the sketch width.
 In contrast, the Punctual variants ($\punctualcms, \punctualcs$) exhibit a linear increase in update time as the sketch width increases.
 This is because the $\punctual$ updates every column in each row of the sketch at each stream arrival.
 The $\lazy$ avoids this overhead with the use of lazy updates to the output, resulting in a significant improvement in throughput.
 Notably, $\lazycms$ achieves up to $250\times$ higher throughput than $\punctualcms$, highlighting a key performance advantage of our approach.